 When discussing politics or religion, the term “conservative” comes up often, but what does it mean?
 Someone who is conservative is someone that has traditional values and beliefs.
-A person that is conservative is wary of innovation.
+A conservative person is wary of innovation.

-A person who is conservative, for example, may be in favor of marriage when it’s between a man and a woman.
+For example, a conservative person is likely in favor of marriage between a man and a woman.
 A conservative person may not believe in divorce, abortion, or other controversial issues.
-A person who is conservative is typically very resistant to change.
+A conservative person is typically very resistant to change.

-People all over the world have different beliefs and values, and many of these people are more traditional.
+People worldwide have different beliefs and values, and many of these people are more traditional.
 However, it’s impossible to measure exactly how many conservatives live around the world.
-There are studies, reports, and research that give an idea of which nations around the world are the most conservative.
+Studies, reports, and research give an idea of which nations around the world are the most conservative.
 While it’s possible that this data is incomplete or there are some inaccuracies, this is the best way to measure which countries are the most conservative.

 The top 10 most conservative nations based on the data compiled by MoveHub are: